-Easy Blackened Seasoned Shrimp recipe.
+Blackened Shrimp Recipe.
 New Orleans seasoned blackened shrimp with a mixture of bold and flavorful spices.
 The perfect appetizer, these shrimp have a little spice, and a lot of flavor, but come together quickly.

-This Easy Blackened Seasoned Shrimp would perfectly pair with a dipping sauce.
-You can find the accompanying Mango Lime Dipping Sauce recipe on my blog.
+This Easy Blackened Seasoned Shrimp perfectly pairs with a dipping sauce.
+You can find the accompanying Mango Lime Dipping Sauce recipe on Plating Pixels.

 Cooking tips: Heating spices brings out flavor